 No, I do not want to say anything like that.
 The problems, I’m describing here, are about the character or the behavior of a person.
 If you’re constantly treated badly, no matter in which situation, but you’re only looking forward to this one time, you were treated well, or the one time you were happy for just a few minutes.
 Or this one character trait, like aggressiveness, avarice, etc. which stands in your way to happiness.
 Situations and things, on which you have an influence on but you’re not even considering changing them.
 And in this way, it leads to sadness.
 Exactly in these situations, you have to think about, if it is worth enduring the thorns or if letting go is less hurtful.

 Every relationship can suffer lows from time to time.
 And every relationship will be tested sometime.
-At the end, it’s important, what prevails.
+In the end, it’s important, what prevails.
 And for what you are willing to sacrifice your happiness for a limited time.
-Nobody deserves a toxic relationship, just because the partner is not willing to sacrifice this exact characteristic which causes the base of the poison.
+Nobody deserves a toxic relationship, just because the partner is not willing to sacrifice this one trait which causes the poisoning.